sigma-squared-dapp/sigma-squared-docs/README.md

 * This is a reward for early developers, users, and investors.
 This ensures the people behind the vision hold a significant controlling stake in the DAO initially, to prevent any sort of hostile takeover or other action.

-In addition to this circulating supply, 2,500,000 SIGMA2 was added to the game contracts denominated in SIGMA2, to payout future bet winners.
+In addition to this circulating supply, 2,500,000 SIGMA2 was added to the Bernoulli game contract denominated in SIGMA2, to payout future bet winners.

 #### **Total: 12,500,000 SIGMA2**